hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/75__V_Subrahmanian.md

 > is
 > > it symbolically used to denote the sama darshana of the samyak jnAni??
 > >
-> > L: akhaNDa is not brahman here ​as you appear to imply. akhaNDAkAra of
+> > L: akhaNDa is not brahman here as you appear to imply. akhaNDAkAra of
 > > vRtti means that it doesn't illuminate any adjective or relation.
 It just
 > > dispels ignorance of / illuminates one thing, either brahman or pot
 > without